All Guides About Start Here

 The value anchor question

-Step 2: Find the decision-maker threshold
+Step 2: Find the decision-maker's spending limit

-PURCHASE APPROVAL THRESHOLDS
+PURCHASE APPROVAL LIMITS

 🧪